sudoyashi/da_cabby/docs/_posts/2022-03-18-cadtotherescue.markdown

 3 days of learning and using cad paid off.
 In honesty, it probably saved me about $30.
 But that's $30 I could use to buy whatever I want.

 I reinstalled the head:

-- used a new gasket
+- new head gasket
-- reused the head bolts
+- new head bolts
-- checked my valve clearances because I'm already there, I can order the shims for another day
+- new exhaust gaskets
+- reinstall headers
+- reinstall intake flange
+- reinstall carbs
+- refill fluids
-- Reinstall the valve cover gasket
+- reinstall valve cover gasket
-- Reinstall the carbs
-- Attempt to start the car
+- start the car!
 We should easily start the car at this point, aaaaannnd.

-## IT WORKED
+## And it worked!

 This was a first for me, an actual DIY achievement for me.
 I designed my first bolt-on engine parts.
 Now, this wasn't a performance part but it wasn't particularly an easy part either.
 It took a lot of testing and trials and to see it come to fruition is something I can't buy with bolt-on parts.

 The parts were made of aluminum and foam, with similar specs that matched my current setup.

-## Now what?